The Road Taken

 To ensure the best possible recovery and to monitor his condition, Tom was admitted to Atrium’s Cardiac Intensive Care Unit (CICU).

-“My days in the CICU were also about realizing that a heart attack had happened to me,” Tom says.
+“My days in the CICU were also about realizing that a heart attack had happened to me,” Tom said.
 “Every person I encountered

 had the same goal I did: my healthy recovery.”